 Within ECPO we therefore focused on segmentation.
-At that time, we got in contact with Pallas Ludens, a Heidelberg start-up specializing in crowdsourcing solutions.
-They had just issued a call for projects to get into contact with real world academic projects that might be interested in testing their services.
-Luckily, our material was exciting for them so they soon agreed on a pilot project with us.
+At that time, we got in contact with Pallas Ludens, a Heidelberg computer vision start-up specializing in crowdsourced data annotations.
+They had just issued a call for projects to get into contact with realworld academic projects that might be interested in testing their services.
+Luckily, our material was exciting for them, so they soon agreed on a pilot project with us.
 In a number of preparatory talks, we formulated criteria for the optimal outcome, where we harmonized our annotation requirements with their professional experiences on a feasible workflow with their user interfaces.
 One crucial point in defining the tasks for the crowd was to atomize these tasks and not to mix different levels of annotation.
-For example, we originally wanted to get annotations of the page structure, e.g. background and actual page, or marginalia, masthead, print area, and fold.
-Later we dropped this more structural annotations to have the crowd focus on the individual content boxes.
-Besides, with the content boxes available and correct labels assigned, the page structure becomes implicit in the outcome, and thus a separate annotation step was not necessary.
-Eventually, the request was to draw a box around everything that looked like a visual unit, based on a number of examples we provided, and give each box a label from a small predefined list.
+For example, we originally wanted to get annotations of the image scan (background and actual page), as well as of marginalia, masthead, print area, and fold.
+Later we dropped these more structural annotations to have the crowd focus on drawing bounding boxes around individual content areas.
+Besides, with the bounding boxes available and correct labels assigned, the page structure becomes implicit in the outcome, and thus a separate annotation step was not necessary.
+Eventually, the request was to draw a box around everything that looked like a visual unit, based on a number of examples we provided, and give each box a label from a small pre-defined list.

-The pilot was performed by a small and closely supervised crowd, who manually identified information blocks on the scans, drew bounding boxes, and assigned labels to them.
+The pilot was performed by a small and closely supervised expert crowd who manually identified information blocks on the scans, drew bounding boxes, and assigned labels to them.
 They used an instance of the Pallas Ludens user interface, which was developed with a strong focus on work-efficiency and usability, tailored to our specific use case.
-Identification of the blocks was surprisingly good, and was further improved after some feedback rounds.
-However, since the crowd was unable to read Chinese they were not able to identify semantic units, i.e. decide, which boxes belong to the same group, e.g. an advertisement, or an article.
-We therefore assigned the task of grouping individual boxes into meaningful semantic units to a reader of Chinese.
+Identification of the blocks was surprisingly good and was further improved after some feedback rounds.
+However, since the crowd was unable to read Chinese, they were not able to identify semantic units (i.e., decide which boxes belong to the same group: e.g., an advertisement or an article).
+We therefore later assigned the task of grouping individual boxes into meaningful semantic units to a reader of Chinese.
 While this might have become a very efficient workflow for us, things turned out differently.
-Pallas Ludens was so good, they were acquired by a larger company and had to stop all external co-operation-including the one with us.
+Pallas Ludens was so good, they were acquired by Apple and had to stop all external cooperation-including the one with us.